Overview of Undergraduate Programs

 to careers in the planning, construction, troubleshooting, and management of both

 the hardware and software elements of sophisticated data networks.
-Students also are prepared for careers in web site design and development.
+Students also are prepared for careers in website design and development.
 Computer

 Science and Engineering Technology graduates are valuable additions to high-tech corporations